bytecodealliance/javy/README.md

 ## Contributing

 We welcome feedback, bug reports and bug fixes.
 We're also happy to discuss feature development but please discuss the features in an issue before contributing.
-All contributors will be prompted to sign our CLA.

 ### Adding additional JS APIs